randomnoob/loli-python/README.md

 # loli-python
+Python Script
+written in 3.6.5
-Python Script   auto watermark-resize-remove-upload to image hosting-save to database
+auto watermark-resize-remove-upload to image hosting-save to database